 International students make up a very important part of the diverse fabric of the Bentley Graduate School of Business.
 The transition to graduate study in another country presents unique challenges and opportunities for learning.
 At Bentley, there is a network of professional staff available to assist in the adjustment to a new academic and personal environment.

-There are four types of programs/services available for international graduate students at Bentley University: orientation programs, transitional courses, academic & professional development workshops, and language support services.
+These programs/services are available for international graduate students at Bentley University: orientation programs, transitional courses, and language support services:

-Academic Edge Program*: is a series of online flexible assignments targeted specifically to help our international grads practice their English skills during the spring and summer months.
+A series of online flexible assignments targeted specifically to help our international grads practice their English skills during the spring and summer months.
 Academic Edge is neither a class nor an intensive session, but is a great starting point for English practice.
-Visit their page here: Academic Edge Program
+Visit their page here.

-Language Support Services – one-on-one services offered to students throughout the year.
+We offer one-on-one services to students throughout the year.

-Conversation Partners: engage students in authentic interactions with native English speakers.
+This program engages students in authentic interactions with native English speakers.
 Students will develop key language skills, broaden their cultural awareness and build relationships across cultures.
 Conversation partners meet at minimum twice per month in person.
-Find out more information here: Conversation Partners Program.
+Find out more information here.